eag1ex/pocket.js/readme.md

 #### About the code:
 - PocketModule manages each `new Pocket()`, when `pocket.js` job status `complete` is set the data is send via emit/dispatcher, final results for each payload are returned in `ready(id).then` promise
 - Well documented with debug: logging and error messages, using `errors.js` to identify all inportant messages by `id`

+#### Test / Mocha and coverage
+- To run a Mocha test: `npm run mocha`
+- To run full coverage test with Instanbul: `npm run test` Coverage can be found in `coverage/index.html`

 #### Start / Examples
 - Ready case examples awailable in `./examples.js` or `npm run example`